 There is also content about philosophy, meditation, and other seemingly disparate disciplines that come together to inform my own life.

-Through the 90's and I spent over 15 years living and studying with Tibetan lamas both here in Australia and in India.
+Through the 90's lived and studied with Tibetan lamas both here in Australia and in India.

-My initial contact with Buddhism back in 1995 and since then I have read, thought about, practiced, and lived by the principles found within the Buddhist world-view every day since.
+My initial contact with Buddhism back in 1995 at a time when I was at the Victoria College of the Arts studying music.
+Since then I have read, thought about, practiced, and lived by the principles found within the Buddhist world-view every day since.
 But I do not adhere to one school of Buddhism and I have also read widely across Western Philosophy and science.

 All of that is to say that I have a great love of philosophy in general and Buddhism in particular.
 I consider myself a Buddhist.
 I practice meditation every day.
 But more important than this I consider myself a human being with the potential to evolve, and I connect with others at this level.